HiromitsuAraki/Methylica/README.md

   - 1st column: Sample ID
   - 2nd column ~ : Status of the features (e.g. cancer subtype, stage, gender)

-**NOTE: The sample IDs described on 5th column ~ in methylome data and on 1st column in sample meta data have to be identical.**
+**NOTE: The sample IDs on 5th column ~ in methylome data and on 1st column in sample meta data have to be identical.**
 <br>

 ## Implementations